 Curved vs Flat screen

 Traditionally, gamers have used a flat monitor.
-However, as screen size have started to expand, viewing on a flat screen can get challenging if you’re sitting in front of it.
+However, as screen size have started to expand, viewing on a flat-screen can get challenging if you’re sitting in front of it.
 A curve that matches a user’s field of vision increases the real estate covered without the need to turn the head.
-Curvatures range from 1000R to 1800R with 1000R monitor featuring a tighter curve and an 1800R offering a more gradual curve.
+Curvatures range from 1000R to 1800R with a 1000R monitor featuring a tighter curve and a 1800R offering a more gradual curve.

 A refresh rate is the number of times a panel is able to refresh an image within a second.
 A higher refresh rate provides a seamless experience with fluidity in games that require fast reflexes such as FPS games.